nashville-software-school/client-side-mastery/book-4-the-initiate/chapters/JS_MODULES.md

 ### The Public Directory

 This is going to seem confusing at first, but one step in using a tool like Browserify is to create a new directory named `public` at the same level as `src`.
-You will see that directory of the project your just cloned.
+You will see that directory in the project you just cloned.
 It's time to talk about compiled applications.

 Up until this point, you have been requesting HTML files via `http-server` and the HTML has been rendered in the browser.
 If the HTML had `<script>` tags in it, then a new HTTP request was made for each of those files, one at a time, and they were delivered to you by `http-server`, just like your HTML file.